fvdsn/gpwg/README.md

 on modern hardware. `gpwg` passwords are 100bit which is considered to be the minimum to be cryptographically secure.

-Another problem with passphrases is that they are often not accepted by the password 'quality' checks that require the presence of numbers or special characters. `gpwg` aims to generate passwords that are always be accepted.
+Another problem with passphrases is that they are often not accepted by the password 'quality' checks that require the presence of numbers or special characters. `gpwg` aims to generate passwords that are always accepted.

 And last, passphrases use a specific language such as english, and `gpwg` aims to generate universally usable passwords.